Support the Ringside Report Network

 Look, I get it.
 Fighters see their platforms grow and think: “I’ve got millions of followers, I should use this influence for something bigger than fighting.”
 And on paper, that sounds noble.
 But here’s the reality: cage-fighting expertise doesn’t make you a political strategist.
 Knocking people unconscious doesn’t qualify you to advise on immigration policy, healthcare, or international relations.

 We’ve seen this movie before with Joe Rogan.
 He used to have UFC fighters on to talk about training camps, fight strategy, inside UFC politics—stuff fighters actually know about.
-Then politics entered the conversation, and suddenly, fighters are spending three hours on podcasts discussing topics altogether outside their expertise.
+Then politics entered the conversation, and suddenly fighters were spending three hours on podcasts discussing topics entirely outside their expertise.
 And you know what happened?
 The content worsened because fighters were discussing subjects they don’t actually understand.

 The Conor McGregor Trump Jr. deal accelerates that trend.
 Now McGregor has a financial incentive to comment on political issues, to amplify specific messages, to become something other than what he’s legitimately great at.
 And for what?
 He already had generational wealth.
 This doesn’t make him richer in any meaningful way—it just makes him louder about things he’s not qualified to discuss.